2010 Christy Ring Cup

+The 2010 Christy Ring Cup was the sixth edition of the Christy Ring Cup since its establishment by the Gaelic Athletic Association in 2005 as the second-tier of hurling for senior county teams, with the All-Ireland Senior Hurling Championship (SHC) as the first-tier of the system.
+It was contested by eight county teams.

-The 2010 Christy Ring Cup is the sixth staging of Ireland's second-tier hurling competition.
-Carlow were the reigning champions; however, they did not get the chance to defend their title due to their promotion to the GAA Hurling All-Ireland Senior Championship.
+Carlow were the reigning champions; however, they did not get the chance to defend their title due to their promotion to the All-Ireland SHC.

 The 2010 Christy Ring Cup final was held at Croke Park, Dublin.

 Westmeath defeated Kerry by a point.